 set conn name name dhcp-client discover-time seconds

-The DHCP client parameters appear when the connection type has been set to dhcpc. discover-time is in seconds; the default is 30.
+The DHCP client parameters appear when the connection type has been set to dhcpc.
+The discover-time value is in seconds; the default is 30.

 set conn name name dhcp-client dns-enable [ on | off ]